Jwink3101/syncrclone/docs/misc.md

 ## Reading (and modifying) file lists

-Each remote stores a copy of their respective past file lists in `.syncrclone/{AB}-{name}_fl.zipjson`.
+Each remote stores a copy of their respective past file lists in `.syncrclone/{AB}-{name}_fl.json.xz`.
 This is used to detect new vs deleted, prevent deleting modified files, and is also used to speed up hashing by reusing them when possible.

+The `xz` format is read and written with the `lzma` module in python.
+It can also be read or written outside python using the `xz` tool

+To convert *from* `.json.xz` to `.json` use:

+    $ xz -d --keep A-name_fl.json.xz

+Where `--keep` is optional but keeps the original file around.
+To convert back to `.json.xz`, it is as simple as:

+    $ xz A-name_fl.json

+### Legacy

+Pre 20210121.0, file lists were stored as a zlib-compressed json string.

 The files are UTF8 encoded JSON that is then zlib compressed and given as header `b'zipjson\x00\x00'`.
 The following python snippet will let you read this into a list and then back out.